Terms & Conditions as of 1st of January 2021

-4.2 Imports of products into countries outside of Germany may be subject to import duties, which you have to pay.
+4.2 Imports of products into countries outside of Austria may be subject to import duties, which you have to pay.
 These vary from one customs territory to another.
 You shall be responsible for due payment of any customs levies and duties that are necessary.

 5. Prices; Payment Terms; Default in Payment